cdklabs/construct-hub-webapp/docs/analytics.md

 ### Are users satisfied with the search experience?

-Search is one of the core capabilities the hub offers.
+**Why:** Search is one of the core capabilities the hub offers.
 A poor search experience will likely cause users to discover less construct libraries, and will hurt the ecosystem.

 To answer this question, we first need to define what a good experience is.
 Effectiveness of search engines is measured by the engagement of users with the search results.
 In our case, a successful engagement will result in the installation of a construct library.

 Since package installation doesn't happen via the hub, this is impossible to deterministically detect.
 Nevertheless, we approximate by making the following assertions: